irinatomic/xv6_memory_sharing_between_processes/README.md

 ### Structures shared and proc

-The new shared structure contains:
+The new shared structure contains: <br>
-- name (max 10 characters)
+    - name (max 10 characters) <br>
-- pointer to the start of shared memory (virtual address)
+    - pointer to the start of shared memory (virtual address) <br>
-- size of shared memory
+    - size of shared memory <br>

-Proc structure now has additional:
+Proc structure now has additional: <br>
-- max number of shared strctures (10)
+    - max number of shared strctures (10) <br>
-- array of shared structures
+    - array of shared structures <br>

 ### System calls

 **int share_data(char \*name, void \*addr, int size)** <br>
 Parent reports a new shared struct.
 If it is successfully added to the array of shared structs, process returns the index of the added struct.
-In case of an error, the function returns:
+In case of an error, the function returns: <br>
-- -1: bad parameter
+    - -1: bad parameter <br>
-- -2: there is already a shared struct of the same name
+    - -2: there is already a shared struct of the same name <br>
-- -3: array of shared structs is full
+    - -3: array of shared structs is full <br>

 **int get_data(char \*name, void \*\*addr)** <br>
 Child asks for the shared struct that the parent already reported.
 The second parameter is passed through a reference where we store the addr of the found shared structure.
-In case of an error, the function returns:
+In case of an error, the function returns: <br>
-- -1: bad parameter
+    - -1: bad parameter <br>
-- -2: no shared struct of the given name
+    - -2: no shared struct of the given name <br>

 ### System (kernel part) changes